 9.5 miles of beach monitored by Loggerhead Marinelife Center supports nearly five percent of the world’s loggerhead sea turtle nests

 Palm Beach County is home to some of the world’s most beautiful beaches attracting international visitors – some with feet, and thousands with flippers!
-Sea turtle nesting season will officially begin Friday, March 1 in Palm Beach County, so it is time to pay special attention to our beautiful beaches – home to some of the world’s most critical sea turtle nesting habitat.
+Sea turtle nesting season will officially begin this Wednesday, March 1 in Palm Beach County, so it is time to pay special attention to our beautiful beaches – home to some of the world’s most critical sea turtle nesting habitat.

 - Throw away debris left behind on the beach

 - Fill in holes in the sand, knock down sand castles and remove foreign objects that may obstruct a sea turtle’s path to and from the ocean

 - If you come across a nesting sea turtle, observe at a distance from behind